umakiyer/School_District_Analysis/README.md

   * Scores by school type
       * The scores by School type didn't change.
 ### Summary
- * The district school summary changed marginally (1,1%).
+ * The district school summary changed marginally (1.1%).
- * The school summary changed because the passing percenatage for math, reading & both , decreased by 30% for Thomas High School.
+ * The school summary changed because the passing percenatage for math, reading & both, decreased by 30% for Thomas High School.
  * Eventhough the overall scores changed for the Thomas High School, it still was in the top five performing schools.
  * The scores by school spending per student/ per school size/school type didn't change.